GSU Beach Volleyball ComplexDirections & Parking

 Atlanta, GA 30303

-FAST FACTS ON SAND VOLLEYBALL COMPLEX
+FAST FACTS ON BEACH VOLLEYBALL COMPLEX

 -- The recycled material was composed of brick, concrete, rock, re-steel, and misc. metal piping, from an old ice plant that was buried beneath the X-lot parking lot behind the GSU Sports Arena.